AMD Athlon X4 860K Black Edition CPU Quad Core FM2+ 3700Mhz...MSRP $76.29Viewon Amazon

 If your computer’s having trouble running multiple tasks simultaneously, low memory is a likely culprit.
 Two gigabytes of RAM is the absolute minimum modern Windows systems need to run smoothly, and even PCs with 4GB of memory can start to feel pokey if you’re running several programs, keep a dozen Chrome tabs open, or game with some background processes still running.

-Unfortunately, memory's no longer dirt cheap.
-Still, if you keep an eye out for sales, you can get 8GB of DDR4 RAM for about $75 and 8GB of DDR3 RAM for about $70.
+Unfortunately, memory's still slightly inflated in price (though reports say that 2019 will bring relief).
+If you keep an eye out for sales, you can get 8GB of DDR4 RAM for about $60 and 8GB of DDR3 RAM for about $65.
 Stick to reliable brands like Kingston and Corsair, even if you're tempted to save pennies by going with a no-name company.

 Be sure to get the right type of memory for your PC: RAM comes in all sorts of different packages.
 The easiest way to tell what type of RAM resides in your PC is to download the free, superb CPU-Z software, then open the Memory tab and look for the “type” option.